newrelic/newrelic-dotnet-agent/s3-indexer/README.md

 Command line syntax is

-`indexer -bucket <bucket_name> [-prefix <folder_prefix>] [ -upload ]`
+`indexer|indexer.exe -bucket <bucket_name> [-prefix <folder_prefix>] [-upload]`

-While `-prefix` is technically optional, you should always specify it to avoid indexing more folders than you intend to.
+`<bucket_name>` is usually either `nr-downloads-private` or `nr-downloads-main` While `-prefix` is technically optional, you should always specify it to avoid accidentally indexing the entire bucket.

-If `-upload` is not specified, indexer will tell you what it would do but not actually upload any files to the S3 bucket.
+If `-upload` is not specified, indexer will do a "dry run" - it will list the index.html files that would be generated, but won't actually upload any files to the S3 bucket.